axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 </pre>
 * Ensure, that all retriever chains are added to the `DataMiningBundleService`

 ## Enforce the adding of a Type to the GWT Serialization Policy

+*This site is under construction.*